About trade unions in Britain

 - Unite: one of the biggest unions, it represents a wide range of full-time, part-time, agency and seasonal workers

-- The Creator Union: for social media influencers and digital creators
+- The Creator Union: one of the newest unions, it is for social media influencers and digital creators

-You can find a union on the TUC website.
+You can find the best union for you on the TUC website.

 Image: John Pavel/Dreamstime